rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Disabilities Officer</strong><br/>
          dcsa_disabilities AT darwin.cam.ac.uk<br/>
-         Jennifer HAWKIN<br/>
+         Anshula GANDHI<br/>
         <p align="justify">
-Jenny has been part of Darwin since January 2021 and is working towards a PhD in the Use-Less Group in the Engineering Department (we know, it’s an awful pun).
-Her PhD is working to understand if net-zero emissions proposals are actually feasible.<br><br>

-This is the first time we’ve had a Disabilities’ Officer on the DCSA;
+I'm Anshula, a math PhD student going into my second year.
+I tend to spend my time being cozy in my room or walking around Darwin gardens.
+If you have any disabilities (diagnosed or undiagonsed, mental or physical), and would like to chat one-on-one about available resources, please feel free to <a href="http://calendly.com/dcsa_disabilities">schedule a chat</a> with me, or email me.<br><br>

-the aim of the position is to support other DCSA officers and the college to improve accessibility for, and inclusivity of, students with any disability or long-term health condition.
-Please get in touch if you’d like a one-to-one chat, or just want to say hi!
+The Disabilities Officer is a position to support other DCSA officers and the college to improve accessibility for, and inclusivity of, students with any disability or long-term health condition.
         </p>
     </td></tr>